 AU DEMs were also compared to MOLA individual shot data (PEDR).
 PDS DEMs are made in reference to this MOLA dataset, with a reported average RMSE of 1 m between the two DEMs.
-For comparison, the RMSE of each of our AU DEMs and the PDS DEM was calculated against the

-MOLA PEDR data.
-Each MOLA shot has a vertical uncertainty of 1.5 m but a horizontal uncertainty of approximately 100 m.
+For comparison, the RMSE of each of our AU DEMs and the PDS DEM was calculated against the MOLA PEDR data.
+Each MOLA shot has a vertical uncertainty of 1.5 m, but a horizontal uncertainty of approximately 100 m.
 To account for this, a buffer of 50 m radius was applied to each point.
-Each buffered point was then rasterized to the same 10 m resolution as each of the HiRISE DEMs.
-The RMSE between the MOLA PEDR and each HiRISE DEM could then be calculated using Eq.
-(1) and substituting the MOLA PEDR for the X1 term.
+Each buffered point was then rasterised to the same 10 m resolution as each of the HiRISE DEMs.
+The RMSE between the MOLA PEDR and each HiRISE DEM could then be calculated using Equation (1) and substituting the MOLA PEDR for the X1 term.

-3.2.4 Comparison 4: MOLA-aligned HiRISE-MOLA RMSE
+3.2.4 Comparison 4: MOLA-aligned HiRISE-MOLA RMES

-Because PDS DEMs are made in reference to the MOLA PEDR data, the RMSE was also calculated against a AU DEM created from a point cloud aligned to the MOLA PEDR data using pc_align.
-This was compared to the RMSE of the PDS DEM against the MOLA PEDR and the RMSE of AU DEMs made without any MOLA input.
+Because PDS DEMs are made in reference to the MOLA PEDR data, the RMSE was also calculated against a AU DEM created from a point cloud aligned to the MOLA PEDR data using pc_align .
+This was compared to the RMSE of the PDS DEM against the MOLA PEDR, and the RMSE of AU DEMs made without any MOLA input.

-3.3 DEM artefacts
+15 3.3 DEM artefacts

 Finally, visual observation of the output DEMs is a useful means of evaluating their quality.
-Processing artefacts - evidently erroneous features present in a DEM that are absent in the actual terrain - are visible in both PDS and AU DEMs (Fig. 4).
-These artefacts are best visualized in hillshaded images produced from DEMs (Fig. 4a-c) but are also clear in surface slope maps (Fig. 4d).
-Artefacts are predominantly due to the nature of the HiRISE images, which comprise 10 individual bands from separate charge-coupled devices (CCDs) (Fig. 4a-b).
-Longitudinal lineations visible in some PDS and AU DEMs with hillshading (e.g DTEEC_028591_1880_028657_1880_l01: https:// bit.ly/2DOFAE2, last access: 10 February 2019) are a direct result of the stitching together of these bands.
-Other artefacts are present in both PDS and ASP DEMs, including various failures due to lighting conditions and low-texture terrains, several examples of which are illustrated in Fig. 4.
+Processing artefacts-erroneous features present in a DEM that are absent in the actual terrain-are visible in both PDS and AU DEMs (Figure 4).
+This is predominantly due to the nature of the HiRISE images, which comprise 10 individual bands from separate CCDs (Figure 4A-B).
+The longitudinal lineations visible in some PDS and AU DEMs with hillshading (e.g DTEEC_028591_1880_028657_1880_l01: https://bit.ly/2DOFAE2) is a direct result of the stitching together of these bands.
+Other artefacts are present in both PDS and ASP DEMs, including various failures due to lighting conditions and low-texture terrains, several examples of which are illustrated in Figure 4.
 Cursory visual analysis of several DEMs indicates that ASP DEMs produced here appear less affected by artefacts than HiRISE PDS DEMs.
-However, in areas of especially low-terrain texture, the ASP-matching algorithm was less successful than the SOCET-SET pixel matcher used to create PDS DEMs (Figs. 4a and A2 in the Appendix).
-Increasing the sub-pixel kernel size can increase the efficacy of stereo (Beyer et al., 2018) and, although not implemented here, implementation of the semi-global-matching algorithm in stereo can also improve pixel matching in low-texture terrains (Beyer et al., 2018).
+However, in areas of especially low-terrain texture, the ASP matching algorithm was less successful than the SOCET-SET pixel matcher used to create PDS DEMs (Figures 4A and A2).
+Increasing the subpixel-kernel size can increase the efficacy of Stereo (Beyer et al., 2018), and although not used here, implementation of the semi-global matching algorithm in Stereo can also improve pixel-matching in low-texture terrains (Beyer et al., 2018).

-4 Case study - evaluating AU DEM 2
+4 Case study-evaluating AU DEM 2

 Our workflow was successfully used to generate numerous DEMs across the surface of Mars, including four which we evaluate against other datasets.
-For each of these four sites
+For each of these four sites (sites 1-4 hereafter), one AU DEM was generated.
+RMSE was calculated between AU DEMs 1-4, a PDS DEM, HRSC DEM, and a MOLA PEDR DEM.
+The RMSE between AU DEMs 1-4 and preexisting PDS, HRSC and MOLA DEMs are reported in Table 1.